ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 }
 ```

+If a variable value above looks like a JSON arry or object, will be transformed into the corresponding
+internal JSON name.

 The result is a JSON object
 ```
 {
     output: "message to user",
-    variables:  {"$x": "1", "$y": "testing"}  -- optional }
+    newglobals:  {"$x": "1", "$y": "testing"}  -- optional }
 ```
 Output may be blank if nothing is intended to be generated or the code fails in execution.
-Variables will be present if the code changes permanent global variables.
+Newglobals will be present if the code changes permanent global variables.
 Changes to transient variables $$
 and local variables  $_ will not be returned.
 If nothing is returned, the field is omitted.
-Variables set to null are never returned.
+If a permanent variable is set to a JSON structure, the entire JSON string will BE
+send (and not the JSON name).

 ## Debugging Function `^debug ()`

 As a last ditch, you can add this function call into a pattern or the output and it will call
 DebugCode in `functionExecute.cpp` so you know exactly where you are and can use a
 debugger to follow code thereafter if you can debug c code.

 ## Logging Function `^log ( ... )`